SHIVANSHGARG07/Huzl-Task/README.md

 npm run start:dev

-The API will be available at http://localhost:5000.
+[The API will be available at http://localhost:5000.]

-Authentication Module
+Authentication Module =>

 The Auth Module handles user registration, login, and authentication middleware.